Supai, Arizona: Access

+Supai can be reached by hiking 8 mi, descending 2004 ft in elevation from Hualapai Hilltop through the Hualapai Canyon.
+Helicopters also fly from Hualapai Hilltop into Supai.
+Hualapai Hilltop, the trailhead for Havasupai Trail, is located about 70 mi from the community of Peach Springs, along paved BIA Road 18.

 Education

-There is one K–6 school in Supai, Havasupai Elementary School, run by the Bureau of Indian Education. it only offers mathematics and English classes.
+There is one K–8 school in Supai, Havasupai Elementary School, run by the Bureau of Indian Education.
+Additionally, by 1970 there was a Head Start program in Supai.

+Supai lacks a high school.
 In 1988, Havasupai ES was K-8, and residents went to boarding schools after the 8th grade.
 The most common boarding school, that year, was Sherman Indian High School in Riverside, California.

-As of 2017, around 20% of the school's students graduate from high school.
+In 1967, most older students (past the second grade, the upper grade at Havasupai ES at the time) attended school in Fort Apache or Phoenix.
+In that time period some students went to boarding schools in California.
+Some other students stayed with host families and attended school district-operated public schools.
+Prior to its closure, the Phoenix Indian School was the closest Native American boarding high school to Supai.

 According to Coconino County's parcel viewer, Supai is in the "Unorganized School District #00".
 According to Arizona law, an unorganized school district is one that does not have a high school.
+The 2010 U.S. census school district map for Coconino County shows Supai as in "School District Not Defined".
+Areas not in school districts are under the jurisdiction of the respective County Superintendent of Schools.